Nostalgic Poems from a Macedonian Village

 35Two brothers from Canada

-36Not even for the freight
+36Not even for the fare

 37Where have you been for so long?